 General ETA FAQs

-What is the government’s motivation behind launching the UK ETA system?
+Why is the government launching the UK Electronic Travel Authorisation system?

-- Ability to pre-screen travellers that are deemed a threat before they enter the UK.
+- To pre-screen travelers deemed a threat to national security before they arrive in the UK

-- Ability to collect and retain information and travel behaviours of visitors entering the United Kingdom.
+- To collect and retain information and travel behaviors of UK visitors

 When will the UK ETA launch?

 The ETA system is now operational for citizens of Qatar.
 They must apply for an ETA for travels to the UK on or after 15 November 2023.

 Starting 1 February 2024, nationals of Jordan, Bahrain, Kuwait, Oman, Saudi Arabia, and the United Arab Emirates (UAE) can apply for a UK ETA.
 The ETA will be mandatory for their travels to the UK on and after 22 February 2024.

 When will EU nationals be required to apply via the ETA scheme?